HarshCasper/NeoAlgo-Docs/docs/operating-systems/banker-algorithm.md

 0         0         2
 4         3         3

-Answer the following questions using the banker's algorithm:
-What is the reference of the need matrix?
-Determine if the system is safe or not.
-What will happen if the resource request (1, 0, 0) for process P1 can the system accept this request immediately?
-Context of the need matrix is as follows:
 Need [i] = Max [i] - Allocation [i]
 Need for P1: (7, 5, 3) - (0, 1, 0) = 7, 4, 3
 Need for P2: (3, 2, 2) - (2, 0, 0) = 1, 2, 2